redhat-cne/hw-event-proxy/docs/development.md

 podman push localhost/hw-event-proxy-e2e-test:${TAG} quay.io/jacding/hw-event-proxy-e2e-test:latest
 ```

-### Basic Test
+### Sanity Test
 ```shell
 make test
 ```
-The basic test sets up one test pod and **one** consumer in the same node and sends out Redfish Events to the hw-event-proxy at a rate of 1 msg/sec.
+The sanity test sets up one test pod and **one** consumer in the same node and sends out Redfish Events to the hw-event-proxy at a rate of 1 msg/sec.

 The contents of the received events are verified in the test.
 The list of fields to check are defined the file [`e2e-tests/data/EVENT_FIELDS_TO_VERIFY`](../e2e-tests/data/EVENT_FIELDS_TO_VERIFY).